-Simple, quick and efficient: since the DVLA launched its online vehicle tax renewal service in 2006, it has become recognised as an exemplar amongst public sector web services – and helped position DVLA as pioneers of government digital transformation.
+Simple, quick and efficient, the system has become recognised as exemplary amongst public sector web services and has helped position the DVLA as pioneers of government digital transformation.

-In the Autumn statement of 2013, the Chancellor of the Exchequer announced the introduction of a new option to pay vehicle tax by Direct Debit – and set a public deadline for the launch of the service: 1 October 2014.
+In the Autumn statement of 2013, the Chancellor of the Exchequer announced the introduction of a new option to pay Vehicle Excise Duty by Direct Debit.

-Target Group spent the first few weeks gathering the full requirements, which included not only the main public-facing web pages but also a web service for the Post Office, to enable Direct Debits to be set up at the counter, and a contact centre system so that DVLA contact centre agents could help customers solve any issues.
+Target spent the first few weeks gathering the full requirements, including the design of the main public-facing web pages.
+It also included a web service for the third-party over-the-counter service provider, to enable Direct Debits to be set up at the counter, and a contact centre system so that the DVLA contact centre agents could support customers with any queries.

 Behind the scenes, the Target solution had to:

-- Manage the set-up of each Direct Debit mandate in line with the necessarily strict regulations
+- Manage the set-up of each Direct Debit mandate in line with strict regulations

-- Manage interface with BACS and banking systems
+- Manage the interface with BACS and banking systems

-- Provide a complete payment schedule – all in a matter of seconds, to maintain the high usability standards the DVLA had set for itself
+- Provide a complete payment schedule, all in a matter of seconds, to maintain the high usability standards the DVLA had set

 - To be bilingual, working in English and Welsh

-The requirements were formally agreed by DVLA in early July; two weeks later, the prototype solution was approved.
+DVLA and Target Group stakeholders worked collaboratively ensuring the service launched as planned.
+The requirements were formally agreed by the DVLA in early July; two weeks later, the prototype solution was approved.

 The next few weeks saw robust testing of both the customer experience and back-office processing system, ensuring it could operate at the speed and scale required.
-At the same time, Target trained the contact centre agents on the new solution and provided guidance for Post Office counter staff.
+At the same time, Target trained the contact centre agents on the new solution and provided guidance for the third-party over-the-counter service provider staff.

 Just 18 weeks after Target was brought in, the solution went live, on schedule.
 It had been heavily publicised and was promptly met by huge demand.
-However, the Direct Debit processing itself worked smoothly from day one – and has continued to do so ever since.
-The initial contract stipulated 99.5% uptime; month on month, Target has delivered this and more.
+The Direct Debit service worked smoothly from day one – and has continued to do so ever since.
+The initial contract stipulated 99.5% uptime; month on month, Target has delivered on this and more.

-The reliability of the solution, added to its simplicity from the user perspective, has meant Direct Debit has become a preferred payment method for over 10 million vehicle licences.
-Customers can choose monthly, six-monthly or annual payments.
+The reliability of the solution, added to its simplicity from the user perspective, has meant Direct Debit has become the preferred payment method for over 25 million motorists.
+Customers can choose between monthly, six-monthly or annual payments.